-Another stop during our media trip was to Tom Eddy Wines.
+Another stop during our media trip of the Calistoga Wineries was to Tom Eddy Wines.
 I had actually met Tom a few months before coincidentally over breakfast at The Solbar Restaurant so it was a lot of fun visiting his winery a few months later and learning about this beautiful Calistoga Winery.
 The caves at Tom Eddy Wines were spectacular as were his wines.
-This is anotehr must see Winery and cave when you plan a visit to Calistoga, see more below!
+This is another must-see Winery and cave when you plan a visit to see all the Calistoga Wineries, see more below!

 The entrance to the Tom Eddy Winery Cave for a visit, tasting, and lunch with Owner Tom Eddy and Winemaker Jason Gerard

 What a treat getting to taste directly from the Barrell with Tom Eddy and his Winemaker Jason Gerard

 One of the days of our winery adventures we drove around in this incredible van courtesy of Beau Wine Tours.
 The van was spectacular with bucket seats, water for guests, multiple charging stations (a must when you’re on your phones and cameras endlessly on a media trip).
 If you’re looking for transportation in Napa Valley check out Beau Wine Tours.

 The next stop on our tour of the Calistoga Wineries was to the stunning new Girard Winery, Calistoga.
 This was an exciting stop as we tried a few different wineries meeting various team members from Girard, Sterling, Clos Pegas, Canard and Twomey.
 What a fun way to try a bunch of Calistoga Wineries in the setting of the beautiful new Girard Winery!